seungjaeryanlee/endtoend.ai/_pages/slides.md

     and state-of-the-art results.
 ---

-This is a collection of slides we created for presentations.
+This is a collection of presentation slides on Artificial Intelligence books and State-of-the-Art papers.

 ## Books